greglook/toolkit/README.md

 $ cd toolkit
 ```

 Next clone your desired package sets into the `packages` directory.
-For
-examples, take a look at [my
-packages](https://github.com/greglook/toolkit-packages).
-Once you've got some
+Once you've
-packages, run the toolkit script to display which packages are currently
+got some packages, run the toolkit script to display which packages are
-active, select any additional packages you'd like, and build the toolkit:
+currently active, select any additional packages you'd like, and install the
+package symlinks:

 ```bash
 $ ./toolkit show